 You want the point of the dart to be slightly rounded but extremely sharp.
 A needle-like point will cause more bounce-outs because it will hit the wire, make a slight indentation, and then hit the floor.

 A more rounded point allows the dart to slide off the wire when it hits it and sticks in the bristle.

 Remember, a dart on the floor is worth nothing.

 Although the dartboard is not usually to blame for bounce-outs, it can make a difference.
 What type of board do the pros use?

 Professional dart players will use bristle dartboards.
-There are a number of brand names available that are proper for all of the necessary regulations for tournaments.
-Since they are the proper regulation style and size, they can be used for practice.
+Several brand names are available that are proper for all of the necessary tournament regulations.
+Since they are the appropriate regulation style and size, you can use them for practice.

 Bristle dartboards are made up of compressed fibers.
 The fibers, which are sisal fibers, are tightly compressed in place.
 When the dart sticks in the fibers, they separate but still hold the dart in place.

-One of the benefits of using a bristle dartboard is the fact that it goes back to its original shape when you remove the dart.
-The sisal fibers are very forgiving but at the same time, they also remember their original position.
+One of the benefits of using a bristle dartboard is that it goes back to its original shape when you remove the dart.
+The sisal fibers are very forgiving, but at the same time, they also remember their original position.
 They will fill the hole very quickly.

 It is important to take care of your bristle dartboard so that they last.
 This would include covering the dartboard when it is not in use to avoid drying out the sisal fibers.

 You should also rotate the board regularly, perhaps after an hour of practice or a night of gameplay.
 Doing so will help your board to last as long as possible.